Public Services and Procurement Canada Code of conduct

 - In addition to the above, employees in the Executive Group, EX minus 1 positions and EX minus 2 positions, as well as designated positions at risk of post-employment conflict of interest situations, are subject to a one-year limitation period after leaving office.
 Before leaving office and during this one-year limitation period, employees are to report to the designated official all firm offers of employment or proposed activity outside the public service that could place them in a real, apparent or potential conflict of interest with their PSPC employment.
 They are also to disclose immediately the acceptance of any such offer.
 Employees shall not, without receiving written authorization from the designated official:

-- make representations to any government organization on behalf of, persons or entitities outside the public service with which they had significant official dealings, during the period of one year immediately prior to the termination of their service )the official dealings in question may be either dirctly on the part of the public servant or through their subordinates) or
+- make representations to any government organization on behalf of, persons or entitites outside the public service with which they had significant official dealings, during the period of one year immediately prior to the termination of their service )the official dealings in question may be either directly on the part of the public servant or through their subordinates) or

 - give advice to their clients or employer using information that is not publicly available concerning the programs or policies of the departments or organizations with which they were employed or with which they had a direct and substantial relationship